 The APEC Business Advisory Council (ABAC) is the formal mechanism for private sector input into the APEC process.
 Three U.S. company representatives are appointed by the U.S. government to serve on ABAC, and NCAPEC serves as the Secretariat for U.S. ABAC members.

 As a part of its support to ABAC members, NCAPEC staff serve on the ABAC Finance and Economics Working Group (FEWG), Chaired by ABAC USA Member Richard Cantor, to advance common financial services objectives, and to ensure that ABAC's recommendations and key messages to APEC officials reflect U.S. private sector priorities.
 This engagement culminates annually with ABAC's Report to Finance Ministers and ABAC's annual Dialogue with Finance Ministers.

 Coordinating U.S. Private Sector Participation in the Asia-Pacific Financial Forum

 First proposed by ABAC in 2012, the Asia-Pacific Financial Forum (APFF) is a platform that brings together officials from international financial institutions and APEC governments to develop initiatives that strengthen the regional financial market.
 The APFF’s objectives are to promote greater synergy between the public and private sector, identify and address gaps in connectivity, build institutional capacity, and promote regional cooperation.

 NCAPEC has been strongly engaged in the APFF since its inception.
-Through the APFF, NCAPEC led the development of the Seattle Symposium in 2013, which brought together officials from the U.S. Treasury Department, international financial institutions, and the private sector to discuss ways to better integrate APEC economies’ financial systems.
+Through the APFF, NCAPEC led the development of the Seattle Symposium in 2013, which brought together officials from t U.S. Treasury, international financial institutions, and the private sector to discuss ways to better integrate APEC economies’ financial systems.
 Since the Symposium, NCAPEC continues to coordinate U.S. private sector participation in the APFF and contribute to the development of the APFF agenda.